Privilege of Color or Not Being Taken Seriously?

 **This article is in response to the article published by The New Yorker entitled “The Capital Invaders Enjoyed Privilege of Not Being Taken Seriously” by Masha Gessen on January 7, 2021.

 As most people, I have spent a lot of time thinking about, consuming literature and news stories about, and discussing the events of January 6, 2021.
-Like Storming the Capitol versus Black Lives Matter protestmany, I am outraged and disappointed at the entire system of our government.
+Like many, I am outraged and disappointed at the entire system of our government.
 And like many, January 6 did not start or initiate this disappointment and outrage, it confirmed it.
 We have all watched our so-called governmental leaders’ behavior change over the past 4-5 years.
 We have watched senators and representatives change their statements regarding Donald Trump.
 We have witnessed time and time again police officers and the justice system harm innocent Black and Brown people and instigate violence during peaceful protests; and we have heard the narratives used by politicians, officers, and journalists that degrade protestors for standing up for their rights.
 Throughout 2020 I heard narratives of thugs protesting; I have heard homophobic slurs towards individuals fighting for LGBTQIA+ rights; and I have heard sexist remarks towards the women fighting to be able to make choices about their own bodies and to be free from sexual harassment and abuse.
 And for each of these protests, no matter the number of people, police presence was noticeable, arrests were made, and action was taken to prevent and stop individuals from exercising their rights.
 Behaviorally we know that when one is aggressed against, they are more likely to respond with aggression.
 Thus, the police presence in full riot gear should not expect to have any other effect than to instigate and flame emotions and violence.

 “The police presence in full riot gear should not expect to have any other effect than to instigate and flame emotions and violence”